Kentucky Air Guard supports European allies with Silver Arrow

+Fifty-three members of the Kentucky Air National Guard’s 123rd Airlift Wing supported their European allies Oct.
+25 to Nov.
+17 as part of the Silver Arrow program, headquartered at Ramstein Air Base, Germany.

+“Silver Arrow assigns real-world missions across Europe to Guard and Reserve units as part of the European Deterrence Initiative,” explained Lt.
+Col. Jennifer Nash, the wing’s detachment commander.
+“We go over and jump right in to real-world missions alongside our active-duty counterparts.”

-Master Sgt.
-Jerome Noltemeyer of the Kentucky Air National Guard’s 123rd Airlift Wing positions a cargo pallet for weighing at Ramstein Air Base, Germany, Nov.
-16, 2023 in support of Silver Arrow.
-The program, administered by U.S. Air Forces in Europe, provides funding and mission requirements to build readiness and validate C-130 elements throughout the Force Generation deployment cycle.
-(U.S. Air National Guard photo by Lt.
-Col. Jennifer Nash)
+The program, administered by U.S. Air Forces in Europe, provides funding and mission requirements to build readiness and validate C-130 elements throughout the Force Generation deployment cycle, she added.

+“The overall goal of our participation in Silver Arrow consists of two parts,” Nash said.
+“One is to use our skillsets in real-world missions.
+So, it’s not training; it’s not an exercise.
+We’re there to do the real thing.
+And the second goal is to serve as ambassadors of the National Guard.”

+While overseas, the Kentucky Air Guardsmen were tasked with a short-notice aeromedical evacuation after a U.S. Navy officer was injured while backpacking in the mountains of Romania.
+The team successfully recovered him the next day, in critical condition and suffering from both frostbite and hypothermia.

 |Date Taken: